wilsonmar/Selenium/Appium.md

-Appium is the software that uses Selenium scripts to test mobile devices in a cloud.
+Appium is software from http://appium.io/ that uses Selenium scripts to test mobile devices within servers provided by http://SauceLabs.com.

+Behind the scenes, Appium scripts make REST API calls to SauceLabs servers.